TL;DR:

 Step # 1.
 User Visits a Website

 The user clicks on a publisher's website.
-With Topics API, the browser determines the user’s interests (e.g., "Tech" or "Toasters") based on the user's recent browsing history.
+With Topics API, the browser determines the user’s interests (e.g., "Tech" or "Toasters") based on the user's browsing history.
 Privacy Budget prevents any other info from being collected.

 Step # 2.
 Ad Request to the SSP